rune/rune/packages/dusk-cli/templates/javascript-react/README.md

 ### `npm run upload`

-Builds the game and starts upload process to Rune.
+Builds the game and starts upload process to Dusk.

 ### `npm run build`

 Builds the game.
-You can then upload it to Rune using `npx rune-games-cli@latest upload`.
+You can then upload it to Dusk using `npx dusk-cli@latest upload`.

 ### `npm run lint`

 Runs the validation rules.
-You can read about them in the [docs on server-side logic](https://developers.rune.ai/docs/advanced/server-side-logic).
+You can read about them in the [docs on server-side logic](https://developers.dusk.gg/docs/advanced/server-side-logic).

 ## Learn More

-See the [Rune docs](https://developers.rune.ai/docs/quick-start) for more info.
-You can also ask any questions in the [Rune Discord](https://discord.gg/rune-devs), we're happy to help!
+See the [Dusk docs](https://developers.dusk.gg/docs/quick-start) for more info.
+You can also ask any questions in the [Dusk Discord](https://discord.gg/rune-devs), we're happy to help!